Dateline: Bogota, Colombia

 When I first went to Georgia, I was staying on Agmashenebeli Avenue, which was renovated by the government in 2012.
 When the government renovated it, all the local Georgians sold their properties at low prices to the Turks.
 Now, properties on that street are very high.

 If you walk down Agmashenebeli in central Tbilisi now, you’ll see a lot of Turkish attorneys.
 I spoke to some of those Turkish employees and found that many of those attorneys didn’t know what they were talking about.
-They were largely serving people coming from Turkey who were looking to invest or become residents.
+They were largely serving people coming from Turkey who was looking to invest or become residents.

-I had to double my efforts in order to find local attorneys who were international focused but still understood how things worked locally.
+I had to double my efforts in order to find local attorneys who were international-focused but still understood how things worked locally.

 Over the years, I have found the attorneys that are best for me.
 They understand what I’m trying to accomplish and how I work.
 It’s very rare that you’re going to find someone who entirely gets it, off the bat, but as you work together, they’ll learn what you want and how you want it done.